-The SUNY-ESF Annual Security & Fire Report
+The ESF Ranger School Annual Security & Fire Report

-In accordance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act", institutions of higher education are required to prepare an annual report containing information on campus security policies and campus statistics.
-The following information provides a summary of SUNY-ESF's Ranger School safety and security policy.
-Crime and judicial referral statistics gathered for this report are based on information obtained from the offices of University Police and the Dean for Student Affairs.
+In accordance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act", institutions of higher education are required to disclose information about crime on their campuses and in the surrounding communities.
+The 2019 ESF Annual Security Report and Fire Safety Report (ASR) provides a summary of ESF's safety and securities policies in compliance with the Clery Act and related amendments known as the Violence Against Women Act (VAWA).